Hi there. :-)

 One of my mottoes is that I'll try anything twice.
 After all, maybe I was wrong the first time.

-I've done a shit-ton of healing work for the last 15 years in multiple modalities -- half a dozen types of psychotherapy, hypnotherapy, meditation, medication, 12-step, and some woo-woo Berkeleyesque New Agey stuff that rocks the house.
+I've done a shit-ton of healing work for the last 15 years in multiple modalities -- half a dozen types of psychotherapy, hypnotherapy, meditation, medication, 12-step, and some woo-woo Berkeleyesque New Agey stuff that I'm too shy to name here because you might roll your eyes in a dismissive oh-yeah-I've-heard-of-that reflex.
 I'm proud of how far I've come, and have so much more to learn.

 I recognize that I'm not a victim anymore.
 It's one of the most liberating epiphanies I've ever had.

 "Don't try to open your heart.
 Recognize that your heart is already open." --Tenzin Wangyal Rinpoche